Usbac/aurora/docs/Install.md

 composer create-project usbac/aurora
 ```

 It will download a fresh copy of Aurora and install all the dependencies.
-You can also download a zip file from the [releases page](https://github.com/Usbac/aurora/releases) and unzip it in your web server's root directory.
+You can also download a zip file from the [releases page](https://github.com/Usbac/aurora/releases), unzip it in your web server's root directory and run the `composer install` command.

 Done!
 You can now access your Aurora panel by going to `/admin` in your localhost (e.g., http://localhost/admin).